 CATHERINE RYAN HOWARD

 Catherine Ryan Howard is a crime/thriller writer from Cork.
 Her debut thriller, Distress Signals (Corvus Books/Blackstone Publishing) was an Irish Times and USA Today bestseller, shortlisted for the IBA Crime Novel of the Year 2016 and the CWA’s John Creasey/New Blood Dagger 2017, and optioned for TV by Jet Stone Media.
-Her second thriller, The Liar’s Girl, will be published in March 2018.
+Her second thriller, The Liar’s Girl, was published on both sides of the Atlantic in March 2018.
+Rights have also sold to Germany, Sweden, Denmark and Poland.

 Catherine began her writing career self-publishing non-fiction: two light-hearted travelogues, Mousetrapped and Backpacked, followed by the obligatory ‘how to’, Self-Printed: The Sane Person’s Guide to Self-Publishing.
 Known for her pragmatic approach to all things publishing DIY, she has delivered workshops and seminars on the subject for the likes of Faber Academy (London), Guardian Masterclasses (London), Irish PEN, Publishing Ireland, the Irish Writers’ Centre and The Inkwell Group.

 Before writing full-time, Catherine stapled things together in various offices in Cork, worked as a campsite courier in France and was a front desk agent in a Walt Disney World hotel.
-She is currently studying English at Trinity College Dublin as a mature student and still wants to be a NASA astronaut when she grows up.
+Having returned to college as a mature student, she graduated from Trinity College Dublin with a BA (Hons) in English Studies in May 2018 and is currently working on her third novel.

 Catherine’s favourite writing advice: